mstreic2/Hurricane-Visualization/README.md

 Each file is 500x500x100 except for HGTData.
 HGTData represents the ground and is 500x500x1.

 This project was one of six projects to be nominated for Best Project in the class.

+You can read our final report for more information on how we handled the data and interpreted the results.